Junior627/COMP333-final-project/README.md

 (...\Downloads\The-Aurora-Armada-main OR ...\Downloads\The-Aurora-Armada-main\The-Aurora-Armada-main)
 depending on how you unzipped.

+Additionally, note that the player ship is unable to move too far vertically past a certain point (the only thing for which no visual indicator is provided).

 ## For the Future
 - Additional Features:
     - Audio (Background Music, SFX)